 It is strongly recommended that any person seeking the rezoning of their property first contact Planning staff, who will explain the review process and potential issues.

-Rezoning requests may require a Land Use Plan Amendment and are reviewed by staff before receiving a hearing and recommendation by the Planning Board, then review and decision by the Board of Commissioners.
+Rezoning requests may require a Comprehensive Plan Amendment and are reviewed by staff before receiving a hearing and recommendation by the Planning Board, then review and decision by the Board of Commissioners.

 Learn more about rezoning.